 The FIU School of Music is stepping up in support of the people of Puerto Rico by organizing a hurricane relief concert for the opening of the FIU Music Festival.
-Grammy winners, Nestor Torres and Paquito D’Rivera, along with the New World Symphony, America’s Orchestral Symphony, will headline the performance for an evening of classics.
+5 Grammy winners including Nestor Torres and Paquito D’Rivera, Charlie Sepulveda, Silvano Monasterios, & Alex Brown, along with the New World Symphony, America’s Orchestral Academy, and our alumnus Tony Succar will headline the performance for an evening of classics.
 Bring your friends and loved ones for this great cause!

 Satisfy your craving for great music and gain attendance to all festival performances!
 More information at musicfestival.fiu.edu.

 $45 Festival Pass for FIU Faculty/Staff/ & Seniors – BUY NOW!